mtoslalibu/ec521/smali_injection.md

 * Above picture shows where the vulnerability lies.
 There is a hard coded limit, 40000 ms and the other functions inside the code block take part in verification process of the reset code.

-Checking mechanism is under the obfuscated class g() and some cross check happens inside the this.c() .
+* After reset factory setting request is sent to the device, callback is given as a() function.
+If the pin value is correct and put within 40 seconds, following the execution path, the function g() is called which basically sends the reset factory setting command.

 * We changed the functionality of the code in a way that when the reset code is asked, any 4 digits can bypass this mechanism.
+Resulting in calling the g() function.
+The MiBand does not store any state wheter the previous pin code transaction was valid.
+So whenever the g() is called, MiBand Resets itself meaning that dropping the pairing session with any user/app.

 * Overall, as a malicious user you can drop the connection between user and his MiBand by using our modified APK.